nisrulz/open-whisperscribe/Readme.md

 - [sounddevice](https://python-sounddevice.readthedocs.io/): A library for recording and playing back audio in real time.
 - [numpy](https://numpy.org/): A fundamental package for scientific computing with Python.
 - [scipy](https://scipy.org/): A library for mathematics, science, and engineering.
+- [pillow](https://python-pillow.org/): A library for image processing in Python.
 - [pyyaml](https://pyyaml.org/): A YAML parser and emitter for Python.
+- [python-tk](https://wiki.python.org/moin/TkInter): A GUI toolkit for building graphical user interfaces in Python.
 - [Logo Icon](https://www.svgrepo.com/svg/404638/mic-microphone-record-sound): From SVG Repo.

 ## License